What good hygiene habits for kids should you be teaching your little one? Keep reading to find out more!

 - Brushing of teeth three times a day

-- When brushing, make sure to clean not just the teeth but also the gums and tongue
+- When brushing, clean not just the teeth but also the gums and tongue.

 - After brushing, spit excess toothpaste instead of gargling with water